Our Mission

 Exemplify Urban Innovation.

-Our events are about bringing music to the public in unexpected ways—across musical styles, backgrounds, and experiences.
-We celebrate the depth and variety of dance music, from its foundations to its evolving sounds, and create spaces where different scenes can mix in a way that feels natural and welcoming.
-We aim to be a bridge, connecting underground music and culture with a broader audience who may not typically engage with it.
+Public Disco exists to bring music into public life in unexpected ways—across genres, backgrounds, and experiences.
+Our events celebrate the depth of dance music, from its foundations to its evolving sounds, while creating spaces where different scenes can intersect naturally.
+We see value in being a bridge: connecting underground music and culture with broader audiences who may not typically engage with it.

-Public Disco events are co-created with community, and we work to ensure that the artists we showcase represent different aspects of Vancouver’s music scene.
-Many subcultures exist in isolation, and we see value in creating spaces where they can intersect, where audiences and artists from different corners of the scene can share experiences and perspectives.
+Our block parties are co-created with community, ensuring that the artists we showcase reflect the diversity of Vancouver’s music scene.
+Many subcultures operate in isolation, and we work to build spaces where they can overlap—where audiences and artists share experiences across different corners of the culture.

 Celebrating Vancouver as a Music City